TheApplePieGod/LogToHDL/README.md

 Current limitations:
 - All gates must be facing east (inputs and outputs can be any direction)
-- Limited to one output node (for now)
+- Multiple output nodes are supported, but a gate that is connected to an output pin must only be connected to that output pin
 - All input and output nodes must be labeled or you will get randomized i/o array accessors
 - Greater than two inputs per node are supported, but as far as I know, n2t hdl doesn't support, for example, `And(a=a,b=b,c=c,out=out)` with more than 2 inputs